-Although 2020-21 has been an impossible year for live performance, it has provided lots of time for composing, recording and publishing.
-Medina's solo piano piece Web and Wings, was just named winner of the Renée B. Fisher Composer Award for 2021.
-Her orchestral work, VIVA, is one of four finalists in the Tampa Bay Symphony's 2021 new music competition, featuring works written during the pandemic.
-The instrumental duet, Heart Remember Dance, was selected by the Domino Ensemble for their 2021 album of new music.
-And two of her Art Songs for Soprano and piano : Echo, and A Birthday, were just selected to be included in Modern Music for New Singers: 21st Century American Art Songs.
+Although 2020-21 has been a challenging year for live performance, it has provided lots of time for composing, recording and publishing.
+Medina's solo piano piece Web and Wings, was named winner of the Renée B. Fisher Composer Award for 2021.
+Her orchestral work VIVA, is one of four finalists in the Tampa Bay Symphony's 2021 new music competition, featuring works written during the pandemic.
+The SSA choral work Medatabor, was awarded Honorable Mention in Notre Dame's 2021 Liturgical Composition Commission Competition.
+The instrumental duet Heart Remember Dance, was selected by the Domino Ensemble for their 2021 album of new music.
+And two of her Art Songs for Soprano and piano : Echo, and A Birthday, have just been published in North Star Music's Modern Music for New Singers: 21st Century American Art Songs.

 The Tyger, written for TTBB choir, won 3rd place in November's 2020 Cornwall International Male Choir Festival Composition Contest, a competition Medina also won in 2019, taking first place with Winter Has Come.
 In addition, Medina's anthem, Stand in the Light, was published as one of the international winners of the 2019 “50th Anniversary Hong Kong Children’s Choir” Choral Composition Contest.

-Recent orchestral premieres include Christmas Mischief (with the Nisse), and One Snowy Day…. both performed by the chamber orchestra, (EBM) Ensemble Belle de la Musique, in Singapore.
+Recent orchestral premieres include Christmas Mischief with the Nisse (Nisse Mischief), and One Snowy Day, both performed by the chamber orchestra, (EBM) Ensemble Belle de la Musique, in Singapore.
 (2018, 2019) A third work from this ensemble, Connemara is featured on their Love and Beauty (2020) album now available on Spotify and iTunes.

 Noteworthy premieres from 2017-18 included Fragile Spinning Earth, (Twin Cities Women’s Choir, Minneapolis, MN) and One Family, (Chorosynthesis, Seattle, WA).
 Both works are a part of a choral series advocating for new music that advances socially conscious themes.